 What Makes Diamonds Blue?

 Colored diamonds are rare at a ratio of one colored diamond for every 10,000 colorless diamonds.
-Colored diamonds occur in a variety of colors including yellow, brown, gray, orange, green, blue, white, black, purple, pink and red.
-In order for a diamond to be colored, it must contain the addition of a trace element as is the case with the blue diamond, which contains boron.
+Colored diamonds occur in various colors, including yellow, brown, gray, orange, green, blue, white, black, purple, pink, and red.
+For a diamond to be colored, it must contain the addition of a trace element, as is the case with the blue diamond, which contains boron.

 What Is Fluorescence?

-Fluorescence is the term given to diamonds that glow colors such as blue, yellow, orange, green or a combination of these colors.
+Fluorescence is the term given to diamonds that glow in colors such as blue, yellow, orange, green, or a combination of these colors.
 Twenty-five to thirty-five percent of all diamonds have some strength of fluorescence.

 When Does Fluorescence Occur?